Contact

 Directions

-Dice onion and celery while lentils and barley are simmering.
+• Dice onion, celery and garlic while lentils and barley are simmering.

-Place ground beef into a large frying pan and brown the meat over medium heat.
+• Add ground beef to a large frying pan and brown over medium heat.
 Cook until juices run clear and meat is no longer pink.

-Add beef, celery, onion, tomatoes, salt (if using), pepper, bay leaf and cayenne pepper to the large pot.
+• Add beef, celery, onion, garlic, tomatoes, salt (if using), pepper, bay leaf and cayenne pepper to the large pot with the lentils.
 Break up tomatoes with a wooden spoon.

 I’m a dietitian working with Indigenous communities in Saskatchewan and this is one of my go to recipes when cooking out in communities.
 It’s easy to make, full of flavour and everyone always asks for seconds!